YoshihiroTakeda/PCFNet/README.md

 # PCFNet
 This repository is the official implementation of the paper "Mining for Protoclusters at $z\sim4$ from photometric datasets with Deep Learning" ([Takeda et al. 2024](https://doi.org/10.3847/1538-4357/ad8a67)).

+## Demostraion of PCFNet with mock data
+Now, you can find the demonstration of the PCFNet with mock data in the notebook `mock_demonstration.ipynb`.

 ## Usage
 Clone this repository and follow the instructions below.